ozten/cogis/README.md

 	{ id: 200392836, 'GW Impact?': false, 'Water spilled:': 30 }
 	{ id: 2147035, 'GW Impact?': false, 'Water spilled:': 0 }
 	{ id: 2146233, 'GW Impact?': false, 'Water spilled:': 0 }

+## Screen scraping

+There is a lot of data in the COGIS web pages, but there isn't much structure in the HTML source.

+Most websites, we could use [Cheerio](https://matthewmueller.github.io/cheerio/) to screen scrape, but for now we are writing a custom parser for COGIS.